s3g/s3g-mc/README.md

 same array, giving composers room to compare and work with different spatial behaviors.

+See the <a href="https://s3g.github.io/s3g-mc/workflows.html#3oafx" target="_blank" rel="noopener noreferrer">3OAFX workflow docs</a>
-See the 3OA / SPARTA setup section for the ambisonic send/return workflow.
+for the ambisonic send/return workflow.

 ### Spectral / Convolution